 - there is nonetheless other bug in fusion, which could be better addressed than they are now (see previous comment).

-#20 Updated by François ARMAND almost 2 years ago
+#20 Updated by François ARMAND about 2 years ago

 So, to recap: